Wayland the Smith

-In Germanic mythology, Wayland the Smith (Wēland; Vǫlundr /non/, Velent /non/; Old Frisian: Wela(n)du; Wieland der Schmied; Wiolant; Galans (Galant); Wēlandaz from Wilą-ndz, lit. "crafting one") is a master blacksmith originating in Germanic heroic legend, described by Jessie Weston as "the weird and malicious craftsman, Weyland".
+Wayland the Smith (Wēland; Vǫlundr) is a legendary master blacksmith in Norse and Germanic mythology, renowned for his craftsmanship, cunning, and the saga surrounding his captivity and revenge.

 Wayland's story is most clearly told in the Old Norse sources Völundarkviða (a poem in the Poetic Edda) and Þiðreks saga.
 In them, Wayland is a smith who is enslaved by a king.
 Wayland takes revenge by killing the king's sons and then escapes by crafting a winged cloak and flying away.
-A number of other visual and textual sources clearly allude to similar stories, most prominently the Old English poem Deor and the Franks Casket.
+Other sources clearly allude to similar stories, most prominently the Old English poem Deor and the Franks Casket.
 Wayland is also mentioned in passing in a wide range of texts, such as the Old English Waldere and Beowulf, as the maker of weapons and armour.

-He is mentioned in the German poems about Theoderic the Great as the father of Witige.
-He is also attributed to have made various swords for Charlemagne and his paladins, namely Curtana, Durendal and Joyeuse.
+Name

+The name "Wayland" originates from Proto-Germanic *Wēlandaz, deriving from *Wilą-ndz (literally "crafting one").
+It appears in Old Norse as "Vǫlundr" or "Velent", in Old Frisian as "Wela(n)du", in Old High German as "Wiolant" (compare modern German Wieland Der Schmied), and in Old French as "Galans" or "Galant".